Caring for your senior dog

 Not all dogs are considered seniors at the same age, it really depends on the individual dog.
 Generally, giant breed dogs age faster than smaller breed dogs.
 A Great Dane is considered to be senior by roughly 5-6 years old whereas a little Chihuahua would probably not be considered a senior until 10-11 years.

 Genetics, nutrition, environment all play a role in how fast your dog ages.
-It’s important to know your dog and try to notice the first signs of ageing so that you can take the necessary steps to support your dog through their senior years.
+Prepare yourself for the first signs of ageing so that you can take the necessary steps to support your dog through their senior years.

 As animals age, their health status changes faster than their younger counterparts.
-Issues common in senior pets include arthritis, heart disease, cataracts, organ failure, hearing or vision loss, and tumours.
-More frequent health checks with your Vet can help detect any issues early on, so your senior pet can live as long and happily as possible.
+Issues common in senior pets include arthritis, heart disease, cataracts, organ failure, cognitive decline, hearing or vision loss, and tumours.
+More frequent health checks with your vet may help detect issues early on, so your senior pet can live as long and happily as possible.

 Providing your senior dog with the right diet will also help.
 It is usually recommended to offer your senior dog a lower calorie diet as their metabolism, energy levels and exercise routine slows down.
 A diet with good quality protein, supportive nutrients and low in calories may be the perfect option for your pet.